architect/arc.codes/src/views/docs/en/reference/macros/cli-reference/deploy.md

 > Reminder: All `arc` NPM scripts require `profile` and `region` variables set, either as  environment variables or in `@aws` within your `app.arc` manifest.
 Learn more in the [Prerequisites guide](/quickstart).

 ## Usage

+> **Requirements:** You need to have the SAM command-line utility available on your $PATH.
+Check out [AWS' docs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) for instructions on how to install this.

 - `arc deploy` deploys to a staging stack
 - `arc deploy dirty` overwrites static lambda with local source (fast!)